Summer 2016, RM writes:

 therefore support 2400 pounds (we assume the brick is stronger, which

 my experience shows is not true with some soft orange clay locally

 fired bricks).
 With 48 courses of brick on a

-2-story house, and about 6 pounds per brick, the bottom bricks support
+2-story house, and about 6 pounds per brick, the bottom bricks and mortar support

 ignored).
-This load is only 1/10th of what the brick can support.
+This load is only 1/10th of what the mortar can support.

 This is true for any thickness of wall because weight and load